iam-robi/zkapp-guesser-race/README.md

-# Mina zkApp: Message Board
+# Mina zkApp: Guess Race

-This template uses TypeScript.
+Guess race zkapp registers in order first contest participant to find answer/secret for a game.

 ## How to build